 Small Steps, Big Impact

 Lower back pain can take a toll on you and your life.
 These easy exercises can have a big impact on your recovery.
 They’ll help work your core muscles to improve stability & flexibility and (finally!) provide you with relief.
+We also have a superb guide that covers middle back pain.

 If you’ve tried any of these exercises, or if you have any tips on how to find lower back pain relief, we invite you to share them with others in the comments below.